algorand-devrel/beaker-ts/README.md

 This should create a new file called `${NAME_OF_APP}_client.ts`

-The client can now be imported and used to create or call the app!
+The client can now be imported and used to create or call the app methods by name and with expected types.

 See the [examples directory](https://github.com/algorand-devrel/beaker-ts/src/examples/) for usage examples.

-Please report issues (bound to be lots)
+Please report issues.